hdShang/arxiv-daily/docs/cs-CL/2025-08-19/papers/250813526v1-mata-māta-mindful-assessment-of-the-telugu-abilities-of-large-langua.md

 ---
 layout: default
-title: MATA (māta): Mindful Assessment of the Telugu Abilities of Large Language Models
+title: "MATA (māta): Mindful Assessment of the Telugu Abilities of Large Language Models"
 ---

 # MATA (māta): Mindful Assessment of the Telugu Abilities of Large Language Models